 - 1. This relationship is based on mutual respect, trust, integrity and ability. - 2.
 The relationship must be professional. - 3.
-The Principal reports to the board as a whole rather than to individual trustees. - 4.
-Day to day relationships between the board and the Principal are delegated to the chair. - 5.
-All reports presented to the board by the staff (unless specifically requested by the board) arrive there with the Principal's approval and the Principal is accountable for the contents. - 6.
-There are clear delegations and accountabilities by the board to the Principal through policy. - 7.
+The Principal reports to the Board as a whole rather than to individual trustees. - 4.
+Day to day relationships between the Board and the Principal are delegated to the Presiding Member. - 5.
+All reports presented to the Board by the staff (unless specifically requested by the Board) arrive there with the Principal's approval and the Principal is accountable for the contents. - 6.
+There are clear delegations and accountabilities by the Board to the Principal through policy. - 7.
 The two must work as a team and there should be no surprises. - 8.
 Neither party will deliberately hold back important information. - 9.
 Neither party will knowingly misinform the other. - 10.
-The board must maintain a healthy independence from the Principal in order to fulfil its role.
-The board is there to critique and challenge the information that comes to it, acting in the best interests of students at the school. - 11.
-The Principal should be able to share their biggest concerns with the board.
+The Board must maintain a healthy independence from the Principal in order to fulfil its role.
+The Board is there to critique and challenge the information that comes to it, acting in the best interests of students at the school. - 11.
+The Principal should be able to share their biggest concerns with the Board.